 San Diego is blessed with a pleasant climate all year round, making it an ideal destination no matter the season!
 From its warm and sunny days in summer to its mild temperatures in winter, San Diego's weather is highly sought after by tourists and that of course includes cruise visitors.

 While San Diegans often joke about the weather here always being 70 degrees and sunny, there are some seasonal variations to that pattern.
-Notable exceptions include "May Gray and June Gloom" when heavy marine layer during late spring makes the town very cloudy before burning off and becoming sunny in the early afternoon, and the fabled "Santa Ana Winds" which can bring hot, dry, desert air over the mountains and raise fall temperatures to peaks higher than you might assume you'd find only during the summer months like July and August.
+Notable exceptions include "May Gray and June Gloom" when the heavy marine layer during late spring makes the town very cloudy before burning off and becoming sunny in the early afternoon, and the fabled "Santa Ana Winds" which can bring hot, dry, desert air over the mountains and raise fall temperatures to peaks higher than you might assume you'd find only during the summer months like July and August.

 Regardless though, it is important that you check local forecasts and plan accordingly.
 After all, while San Diego averages 146 sunny days and 117 partly cloudy days each year with less than a foot of rain ... sometimes you will find an unexpectedly cold and rainy day in America's Finest City.